By Vin Paitoon & Alley Keosheyan

-Or skip all that and get a head start on the 2.5-hour drive to Grand Canyon South and overnight in Grand Canyon Park Village or Tusayan/Grand Canyon Village South.
+Overnight in Page, Arizona again, or skip all that and get a head start on the 2.5-hour drive to Grand Canyon South and overnight in Grand Canyon Park Village or Tusayan/Grand Canyon Village South.

 Day 13 – Page to Grand Canyon South Rim (2.5 hours) – Drive to Grand Canyon South Rim, coming in from the Desert View/East Rim Drive.
 Stop at the Cameron Trading Post at the junction of AZ64 and US89 for a late breakfast/early lunch of Navajo Tacos.
 Visit the Little Colorado River Navajo Tribal Park if you want.
 Hopefully, you hung onto your Antelope Canyon Navajo Tribal Park Fee receipt – it will get you into this area, too!).
 Upon entering Grand Canyon National Park, stop at any of the Grand Canyon viewpoints that strike your fancy, including:

 Park your vehicle in Grand Canyon Village, hop on the Village Loop Shuttle and get off at Bright Angel Lodge.
 From there, walk the easy, paved Rim Trail, or just a little ways down Bright Angel Trail.
 For the latter, remember 1 hour down = 2 hours up.
 Or forget hiking altogether and take the hop-on/hop-off Hermit’s Rest/West Rim Shuttle and just stop at whichever viewpoints catch your eye.
 Hopi Point is particular good for sunset viewing.